Avoiding the Clean Tech Crash:

 Federal clean tech funding is poised to decline 75 percent by 2014 compared to 2009, according to a recent report from a diverse group of think tanks titled “Beyond Boom and Bust: Putting Clean Tech on a Path to Subsidy Independence“.
 The coming expiration of many policies and subsidies has raised concerns that the clean tech sector, and the pace of energy innovation in the U.S., may experience a collapse, much as it has in past years when funding similarly dried up.

 Can clean tech survive without subsidies?
 How can support for renewable energy and technology innovation be structured in such a way to avoid these boom-and-bust cycles?
 Join The Energy Collective and a panel of the report’s authors and industry leaders to discuss the future of the cleantech space and how policy can accelerate innnovation and reward cost declines in renewable energy.

-Join us as we ask:
+Listen to the archive as we ask: